 - Bachelor of Information Technology

 This will lead to the award of two degrees, the Bachelor of Science and the degree awarded by the partner course.
 The requirements for the award of the Bachelor of Science degree are the same whether completed as a single or double degree.
 Students should refer to the course entry for the partner course in their double degree, for the requirements for the other degree.

 These course outcomes are aligned with the Australian Qualifications Framework level 7 and Monash Graduate AttributesAustralian Qualifications Framework level 7 and Monash Graduate Attributes (http://www.monash.edu.au/pubs/handbooks/alignmentofoutcomes.html).

-Upon successful completion of this course, it is expected that you will be able to:
+Upon successful completion of this course, it is expected that students will be able to: